 Amazon Redshift uses Postgres as its query standard with its own set of data types.
 Since the data types are Redshift proprietary ones, there needs to be a strategy to map the source data types to Redshift data types.
-Redshift can manage this automatically using its own logic but can surprise the user with unexpected results if the mapping logic is not carefully considered during the data transfers.
+Amazon Redshift can manage this automatically using its own logic but can surprise the user with unexpected results if the mapping logic is not carefully considered during the data transfers.

 Modern ETL systems these days also have to handle near real-time data loads.
-Even though Redshift is a data warehouse and designed for batch loads, combined with a good ETL tool like Hevo, it can also be used for near real-time data loads.
+Even though Amazon Redshift is a data warehouse and designed for batch loads, combined with a good ETL tool like Hevo, it can also be used for near real-time data loads.